 Note of Appreciation

-Many thanks to the Ronald McDonald House Charities (RMHC) for their funding.
-A special thank you to Past President Peter Hotez, MD, PhD, FASTMH, FAAP, recipient of the 2019 RMHC Awards of Excellence, for sharing his grant award with ASTMH.
+Many thanks to the Ronald McDonald House Charities® (RMHC) for their celebration of Peter Hotez, MD, PhD, FASTMH, FAAP, and support of our mission.
+Many thanks to Roche for their funding.
+A special thank you to Dr. Hotez, an ASTMH Past President and recipient of the 2019 RMHC Awards of Excellence, for sharing his grant award with the Society.

 2019: Innovations for Response to Outbreak-Prone Diseases: A Challenge to Innovators to Pitch their Ideas for Reducing Risk, Improving Prediction and Delivering Better Healthcare Tools in Resource-Limited Settings.
 Innovative ideas for mitigating outbreak-prone disease risk through novel uses of social communication, improved predictive capabilities, or development of better tools to detect disease, control disease, and disseminate information on disease spread.

 Grand prize winner: Minmin Yen, PhagePro

 Prophalytic-Vc: A Phage-based Intervention to Disrupt Household Transmission of Cholera